laderast/RBootcamp_old/chapter5.md

 About 80-90% of any data analysis project is doing the data cleaning.
 Once you've confirmed that your data is cleaned properly and is tidy, now you can start trying some simple statistics on your data.

-We're going to use `broom`, which is another package available in the `tidyverse`. `broom` make the output and results of statistical models tidy, and easy to extract.
+We're going to use `broom`, which is another package available in the `tidyverse`. `broom` makes the output and results of statistical models tidy, and easy to extract.
 We'll try to leverage all our skills to put together a simple data story given our data.